Hawai’i Cruise aboard ms Eurodam – 17 days – Oct 1-17, 2017

 My friends and I booked basic ocean-view staterooms directly with Holland America, since as repeat customers they offered to pay for the normal hotel service charge (gratuities) paid to staff.
 This greatly reduced our hotel bills due at the end of the cruise!

-I only booked one shore excursion through Holland America for some snorkelling in Kaua’i, however that ended up not working out due to heavy onshore waves causing a a cancellation by the tour operator.
+I only booked one shore excursion through Holland America for some snorkelling in Kaua’i, however that ended up not working out due to heavy onshore waves causing a cancellation by the tour operator.
 I also booked a special dinner for my friends and I in the Pinnacle Grill for my birthday – the cruise lines’ Executive Chef’s Rudi’s Sel de Mer special seafood offering.

 Holland America sent a couple of cabin upgrade offers, and the last one was just too good to pass up – upgrading to a verandah cabin, which I had never experienced before.
 My friends also upgraded under the same offer.
-We ended up enjoying having a verandah to ourselves so much!
+We very much enjoyed having verandahs to ourselves!

 This particular cruise was not as reasonably priced as my previous cruises with Holland America.
 The fare for a basic ocean view cabin had increased by about $50/day and the cabin upgrade I selected added another $50/day.
 That said, I enjoyed this cruise immensely, partly because of the upgrade.
 I also saved money by not having to fly to the port of departure, and the pre-paid hotel service charge (gratuity to on-board staff) included by Holland America was a very welcome reduction in overall expense as well.